junaidhas/amazon_prizealert_webscraping/README.md

 # amazon_prizealert_webscraping
-An automated Amazon product prize alert app using BeautifulSoup
+An automated Amazon product prize alert app using BeautifulSoup web scraping library

 -- Using the BeautifulSoup module, web scrape the Amazon product to find its current prize.
 -- Need to add headers"User-Agent" and "Accept-Language"